Pentium: Pentium (2009)

-In 2009, Intel changed the naming system for Pentium processors, renaming the Wolfdale-3M based processors to Pentium, without the Dual-Core name, and introduced new single- and dual-core processors based on Penryn under the Pentium name.
+In 2009, Intel dropped the "Dual-Core" wordmark from the name, renaming the Wolfdale-3M based processors to Pentium, and introduced new single- and dual-core processors based on Penryn under the Pentium name.
+They were produced and marketed until the 3rd quarter of 2011, when dual-core processors based on Westmere on the Pentium name finally replaced them.

 The Penryn core is the successor to the Merom core and Intel's 45 nm version of their mobile series of Pentium processors.
 The FSB frequency is increased from 667 MHz to 800 MHz, and the voltage is lowered.
 Intel released the first Penryn Core, the Pentium T4200, in December 2008.
 In June 2009, Intel released the first single-core processor to use the Pentium name, a Consumer Ultra-Low Voltage (CULV) Penryn core named Pentium SU2700.

 In September 2009, Intel introduced the Pentium SU4000 series together with the Celeron SU2000 and Core 2 Duo SU7000 series, which are dual-core CULV processors based on Penryn-3M and using 800 MHz FSB.
 The Pentium SU4000 series has 2 MB L2 cache but is otherwise basically identical to the other two lines.